Rjrtgarcia/ConsultEaseFinV/docs/deployment_guide.md

 # ConsultEase Deployment Guide

-This guide provides step-by-step instructions for deploying the complete ConsultEase system, including both the Central System (Raspberry Pi) and the Faculty Desk Units (ESP32).
+This guide provides comprehensive instructions for deploying the complete ConsultEase system, including both the Central System (Raspberry Pi) and the Faculty Desk Units (ESP32).
+This guide incorporates all recent improvements to the system.

 ## Table of Contents